jedwood/gluecon-hackathon/README.md

 GM gave out two generous cash (literally a stack of bills) prizes, and we were lucky enough to win one!
 Our bet on Nexmo also paid off since they kicked in a Nexus 4.

 Thanks again to Gluecon and all the hackathon sponsors.

+### StrongLoop's Announcements at Gluecon

+StrongLoop introduced two new things at the conference that are worth noting.
+First, their core product has reached the [GA 1.0 release](http://blog.strongloop.com/announcing-strongloop-node-1-0-ga-an-enterprise-ready-node-js-distribution) (and has since had a [1.0.1 maintenance update](http://blog.strongloop.com/announcing-strongloop-node-1-0-1-ga-maintenance-release)).
+Even if you're comfortable running stock Node.js installations and maintaining libraries through the primary NPM repository, you should check out StrongLoop's distro.
+It provides some pretty cool tools for managing your applications without getting in the way of all the core things you love about Node.js.

+Second, Matt Pardee showed off the [Meeup in a Box](http://blog.strongloop.com/introducing-meetup-in-a-box-org/) project he created.
+Whether you want to start a Node meetup in their own town, or share your Node presentations with the world, check it out!